codeonlyjs/website/content/guide/index.md

 let's have a look at a simple example that will give you an idea of what working with CodeOnly is like.

-This component consists of a `div` containing a `button` and a text `span` that shows how many times the button has been clicked.
+The following component consists of a `div` containing a `button` and a text `span`.
+Each time the button is clicked, the span is updated with the number of clicks.

 <div class="tip">